Takaka Golf Club

 Golf Lunch and Golf, Just Like Muirfield

 Satisfied and hungry after 9 holes, we went back to Lorna, our campervan, to have a lite lunch.
-After finishing our sandwiches, Menekse decided to take the opportunity to enjoy the sunshine and to finish her book.
+After finishing our sandwiches, Menekse decided to take the opportunity to enjoy the sunshine and finish her book.
 But I couldn’t get enough of the oceanside holes and wanted another chance to play them again.

 So, just like what we hope to do at Muirfield one day, I went back out after lunch ready to tackle these true links one more time.
 The only difference was the missing tie!